Learn what each role sees on the Lace AI Pro Patient Dashboard and how to interpret key training metrics.

 Training Progress

-Each exercise type (Speech in Noise, Rapid Speech, Working Memory, and Speech Reading) includes 4 levels of increasing difficulty, with each level representing a deeper stage of auditory skill development.
+Each exercise type (Speech in Noise, Rapid Speech, Working Memory, and Missing word) includes 4 levels of increasing difficulty.

-- Completing all levels in every exercise type equals roughly 9 total hours of auditory training.
+Completing all levels across all exercise types represents about 9 total hours of auditory training.

 Level Breakdown by Exercise type